Qiyaam Ramadhan – Taraweeh (its concept and the number of rakats)

 Yahya related to me from Malik that Yazid ibn Ruman said,

 “The people used to watch the night in prayer during Ramadan for twenty- three rakats in the time of Umar ibn al-Khattab.” (‘Mu’wat’ta Imam Malik – Book of Prayer in Ramadhan)

 The above hadeeth is authentic and it clearly shows they prayed 20 Rakats Taraweeh (3 extra for witr).
-The fiqh and history books of the early Imams testify to the fact that this was the normal consistent practice since the time of Umar from the both haramain (Makkah and Madinah) to the entire Islamic world.
+The fiqh and history books of the early Imams testify to the fact that this was the normal and the consistent practice since the time of Umar, from the both haramain (Makkah and Madinah) to the entire Islamic world.
 However some Imams added extra optional salahs in-between the long rest they used to have after 4 Rakats like Imam Malik and others.

 Others narrations on the Rakats of Taraweeh

 Yahya related to me from Malik from Da’ud ibn al-Husayn that he heard al-Araj say,

 “I never saw the people in Ramadhan, but that they were cursing the disbelievers (the enemies from them).”
 He added, “The reciter of Qur’an used to recite surat al-Baqarah in eight rakats and if he did it in twelve rakats the people would think that he had made it easy.”